-Sunitinib in Treating Patients With Recurrent or Metastatic Endometrial Cancer
+Sunitinib Malate in Treating Patients With Recurrent or Metastatic Endometrial Cancer

-This phase II trial is studying how well sunitinib works in treating patients with recurrent or metastatic endometrial cancer.
+This phase II trial studies how well sunitinib malate works in treating patients with recurrent or metastatic endometrial cancer.
 Sunitinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth and by blocking blood flow to the tumor.

 Endometrial Papillary Serous Carcinoma

 Stage IVA Uterine Sarcoma

 Stage IVB Uterine Sarcoma

 Intervention Model: Single Group Assignment